GaetanLepage/phd-manuscript/sections/4_active_ssl/1_background.typ

 Also, the robot's head movement automatically adjusts to face the currently active source.
 Visual data plays an essential role in refining the #doa estimation.
 The authors use the framework of Epipolar Geometry to compute an angle from both the camera images and the spectra of the signals received by left and right external microphones.
-Thanks to this angle, a directional band-pass filter is constructed, which permits dampening noise sounds produced by the robot's motors.
+Thanks to this angle, a directional band-pass filter is constructed, which permits dampening of noise sounds produced by the robot's motors.
 This method circumvents the use of #acr("HRTF"), which is challenging to access in real-world scenarios.
 They test this pipeline within a relatively simple experimental scenario.
 Two loudspeakers play a monotone sound at a given, distinct frequency.